nxtgensec/nxtgensec/README.md

 - **Interactive Learning Paths**: Comprehensive courses in cybersecurity and software development
 - **Career Programs**: Internship and mentorship opportunities for aspiring tech professionals
 - **Modern UI/UX**: Sleek, responsive design with custom animations and interactive elements

+## 🛡️ Security

+This application has been patched against critical security vulnerabilities:

+- **React2Shell (CVE-2025-55182)** - Remote code execution vulnerability in React Server Components
+- **Denial of Service (CVE-2025-55184)** - Potential service disruption
+- **Source Code Disclosure (CVE-2025-55183)** - Unauthorized access to source code

+All dependencies have been updated to patched versions to ensure the highest level of security.

 ## 🚀 Technologies Used